 - Omaha is played in pot-limit format, which means the size of the pot determines the maximum size of the bet

-- PLO uses same poker hand ranking as No-Limit Texas Hold’em
+- PLO uses the same poker hand rankings as No-Limit Texas Hold’em

 I won’t go into too much detail about the basic rules as they are the same as in Hold’em, i.e: